Tulloch (horse): 1959/1960: Five-Year-Old Season

 Remarkably, Tulloch returned to the track on 12 March 1960 - almost two years after he first became sick.
-First up in the VRC Queens Plate over 10 Furlongs, Tulloch defeated Lord, (who won the Caulfield Guineas (thrice), Caulfield Stakes (thrice), Memsie Stakes (4 times), St George Stakes (twice), C F Orr Stakes (twice), Underwood Stakes (twice)), by a short head.
+First up in the VRC Queens Plate over 10 Furlongs, Tulloch defeated Lord, (who won the Caulfield Stakes (thrice), Memsie Stakes (4 times), St George Stakes (twice), C F Orr Stakes (twice), Underwood Stakes (twice)), by a short head.
 Tulloch then won the Chipping Norton Stakes, Craven Plate and the P.J.
 O'Shea Stakes to finish off a successful autumn return.

 The 1960 Melbourne Cup was the aim in the spring, and in his lead up Tulloch won the Cox Plate, LKS Mackinnon Stakes and VRC Queens Plate.
 Under 10 stone 1 pound (approx 64 kg) in the Melbourne Cup and starting 3/1 favourite, Tulloch finished an unlucky seventh, the race being won by Hi Jinx.
 This was to be Tulloch's only unplaced run in his career and also one of the worst rides by top jockey Neville Sellwood who had Tulloch positioned 60 lengths behind the leader with six furlongs (1200 metres) to go and left his run too late.
 After the Cup Tulloch again took out the CB Fisher Plate.

 Returning for the autumn Tulloch won the AJC Autumn Stakes and the AJC Queen Elizabeth Stakes before going to Brisbane where he again won the P.J.
 O'Shea Stakes.
 His last race was the 1961 Brisbane Cup which he won by 1¾ lengths.

 After returning from his debilitating illness, Tulloch had a record of 24: 15-5-3 with 1 unplaced run.
 Thirteen of these wins were at w.f.a. in principal (stakes) races.

 At the end of his career, Tulloch had won 19 Group One races.
 He also twice won the no longer contested Autumn Stakes (with winners such as Ming Dynasty, Balmerino, Gunsynd, Rain Lover, Galilee, Beau Vite, Peter Pan, Nightmarch, Heroic, and Carbine), as well as the no longer contested VRC Queens Plate (winners such as Leilani, Gunsynd, Rain Lover, Galilee, Lord, Ajax, Phar Lap, Wallace, and Carbine), both of which would be categorised as Group One races by today's standard.
 Seven races that Tulloch won are now Group 2 races and two are Group 3.
 The VRC St Leger (now only a listed race) and AJC St Leger were principal (stakes) races in Tulloch's era, which indicates how impressive his record was then.